JetBrains/kotlin-multiplatform-dev-docs/topics/development/build-and-run-kmp.md

 from managing the environment to writing build scripts and multiplatform code.

 You can run the application on any supported platform using the same IDE:
-* the Android app runs on available Android Virtual Devices,
+* The Android app runs on available Android Virtual Devices.
-* the iOS app runs on iOS Simulator (you need a macOS machine to be able to run apps on Apple targets),
+* The iOS app runs on iOS Simulator (you need a macOS machine with Xcode to be able to run apps on Apple targets).
-* the desktop app runs on the system JVM,
+* The desktop app runs on the system JVM.
-* the web app runs in the default browser.
+* The web app runs in the default browser.

 The run configurations provided by the KMP IDE plugin are more efficient than the general Gradle build task:
-They only trigger builds for corresponding targets while the default Gradle build task builds debug and release versions of all targets.
+They only trigger builds for corresponding targets while the default Gradle build task always builds debug and release versions of all targets.

 ### Run your application on Android Emulator